 My name is Marjolein van Goor.
-Certified forest bathing/therapy guide at the Association of Nature and Forest Therapy Guides and Programs (ANFT), nature based life coach (Innersteps, School voor Natuurcoaching, CRKBO accredited). and hatha yoga teacher.
+Certified forest bathing/therapy guide at the Association of Nature and Forest Therapy Guides and Programs (ANFT), Outdoor Life Coach (Innersteps, School voor Natuurcoaching, CRKBO accredited). and hatha yoga teacher.
 Founder of Stillness in Nature.

 “Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts” (Rachel Carson).

 My passion for nature goes back to my earliest childhood memories.

 I remember the magic and appeal of the blue shimmering sea, which view suddenly became fully visible after taking a final step onto the highest dune.
 The salty sea air, thundering surf and white foam heads.
 The infinite game with the waves, the variations of light on the sand.
 The sun that dropped into the sea like a huge fireball against a purple sky.
 I didn’t want to go home anymore.
 I was already home.